-Through movement and poetry, this dance solo embodies the lack of physical access at a studio with 47 stairs on Lekwungen land.
-Each time the dancer takes a step, the next part of the poem is voiced.
+A site-specific dance poem unrolls during 47 steps across a floor on Lekwungen land.
+When the dancer takes a step, the next line of poetry emerges.
 The video was filmed before the pandemic and is audio described and captioned.
 The project engages in ongoing dialogue around creating collective access in dance.

 On this page: